Security Focus

 Your Critical Security Tasks

-You design, implement, and maintain all user roles and authorizations.
+You design, implement, and maintain all user roles.

 SAP doesn't configure security settings - you do.